Understanding, Teaching and Serving Today's Students

 For most students there is a serious mismatch between what they want and expect from a school, and what we offer.
 The expectations by many students of academic success with little effort is distressing and confusing to faculty and staff.
 Few in academia report seeing the much anticipated "Millennial generation" in significant numbers (conventional conformists respectful of social norms and institutions, trusting of adults, focused on grades and performance, etc.) and many are troubled by the difficulty they are having helping students persist to meaningful learning outcomes, and to graduation.

 My programs on Meet Generation NeXt- Understanding Today's Learners and workshops on Teaching Today's Learners are resonating with faculty, staff and administrations at K-12 schools, community and technical colleges, public universities, professional schools and private colleges around the country and in Canada, as well as at conferences and meetings.
 These programs and workshops help school and college personnel better understand our students from Generation NeXt to more effectively recruit, retain, develop and teach them, and the other students we serve.
 Specific suggestions and methods are offered to improve services and instruction, both school-wide and for specific audiences from admissions to alumni affairs.

 Programs are available from a keynote of under an hour, to longer workshops, to an extended sequence of trainings or consulting relationship.
 Sessions are individualized to each school and audience, or can be the central stream of a meeting or conference.

 Use the tabs at left or contact Dr. Taylor directly to learn more about programs for your school or meeting.

-helping colleges and universities better understand and serve our students for learning, development, persistence and successful integration into the “after college” world and
+As an authority on the traits, developmental issues and learning outcomes of today’s young people, he is dedicated to helping colleges, universities, schools and professional programs better understand and serve our students for learning, development, persistence and successful integration into the “after college” world.

 (Visit the "Data/ Feedback" page for typical feedback.)